Very Hungry Caterpillar Activities & Lesson Plans

 - EDITED 6/27/11 to add this amazing collection of activities from NurtureStore including the one seen in the photo – seriously, how cute is that?!

-Finally, if you like these resources, be sure to see my updated post with tons more resources!
+Finally, if you like these resources, see my updated post with tons more resources!